To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Previous studies demonstrate diverse effects of the neuropeptide oxytocin on social with much focus on reproductive relationship such as maternal behavior and monogamy.
 Meadow voles are promiscuous breeders that nonetheless form strong preferences for same-sex peers during winter or winter like day-lengths.
 This study focused on the specific effect on female meadow vole affiliative social behavior when oxytocin is administered into the central nucleus of the amygdala.
 An association was previously determined between oxytocin receptor density in the central nucleus of the amygdala and meadow vole huddling behavior.
 Exogenous oxytocin attenuated same-sex partner preference following a 24-hour cohabitation.
 Oxytocin with an oxytocin receptor antagonist recovered the partner preference; that is, time spent huddling with a familiar partner exceeded time spent with a novel conspecific.
 Vasopressin receptor antagonist also had a slight effect on restoring huddling behavior.
 This study also examined the effect of oxytocin administration in the central nucleus of the amygdala during an open field test.
 There was no significant difference in behavior during the open field test immediately following infusion or twenty-four hours later.
 These results indicate female meadow voles do not form partner preferences following central amygdala region specific oxytocin administration independent of a decrease in exploratory behavior.

 Christensen, Jennifer D., "Exogenous oxytocin in the central nucleus of the amygdala of female meadow voles (Microtus pennsylvanicus) attenuates peer bond formation" (2017).
-Theses, Dissertations, and Projects.
-1979.
+Masters Thesis, Smith College, Northampton, MA.